fkitsantas/PdfCompressionService/README.md

 To compress a PDF file, make a POST request to `http://localhost:7777/compressPdf` with the file in the request body.

-To view the logs, make a GET request to `http://localhost:7777/logs`.
+To view the logs, visit `http://localhost:7777/logs`.

 ## Quick Start Guide